Evizero/Augmentor.jl/docs/introduction/background.rst

 +-----------------------------------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------+

-To a human, this newly transformed image clearly represents the label "9" and not "6" like the original image did.
-Augmentor, however, assumes that the output of the pipeline has the same label as the input.
+To a human, this newly transformed image clearly represents the label "9", and not "6" like the original image did.
+In image augmentation, however, the assumption is that the output of the pipeline has the same label as the input.
 That means that in this example we would tell our model that the correct answer for the image on the right side is "6", which is clearly undesirable for obvious reasons.

 Thus, for the MNIST dataset, the transformation :class:`Rotate180` is **not** label-preserving and should not be